Phantomwise/holish/README.md

 ## MANIFESTO

 Types are heresy and should not exist.
 Holy C is fundamentally wrong, God never worried about types when saying "Let there be light".
-Therefore bash is closer to God than C, and my language will be even holier, which is why I'm calling it holish.
+Therefore bash is closer to God than C, and my language will be even holier, which is why I'm calling it holixt.

 ## PHILOSOPHY